bill-mcgonigle/nh-weather-closings/README.md

 For our disticts we need to check every half hour from 5am to 7am because they cancel and change very late.

-After 7am it will keep checking only if it found something before 7am that day.
-This is needed for when they change a delayed opening into a snow day.
+After 7am it will keep checking only if it found something before 7am that day, to save load on the server.
+This case is needed for when they change a delayed opening into a snow day.

 See the crontab example for running this on a schedule.